Lee-Chin’s students are conquering the world!

 is the final necessity.
 On good days, it is so easy to continue, but on bad days, you must keep going, in spite of any obstacles in your way.
 Giving up is not an option, it would be a pity, when success is so often just around the corner- it just takes a little more of a push.

-Lee-Chin’s students have won top prizes in international competitions and gained admission to prestigious schools including Indiana University Jacobs School of Music, Northwestern University Bienen School of Music, Johns Hopkins University, Boston University, University of Michigan, University of Cincinnati, Mannes College and New York University
+Lee-Chin’s students have won top prizes in international competitions and gained admission to prestigious schools including Juilliard School, Indiana University Jacobs School of Music, Northwestern University Bienen School of Music, Johns Hopkins University, Boston University, University of Michigan, University of Cincinnati, Mannes College and New York University

 Tianyu Liu (China)